How Much Will My Chapter 13 Bankruptcy Plan Payment Be?

 1. Your Income and Expenses

-The starting point for determining your Chapter 13 payment is your disposable income—the amount of money you have left after covering your basic living expenses.
-This includes housing, utilities, food, transportation, and other necessary costs.
-When you file for Chapter 13, you’ll submit a detailed list of your income and expenses.
-The court will review this information to determine how much of your disposable income can be allocated toward repaying your debts.
+Your disposable income—the money left after covering basic living expenses—is the foundation for determining your Chapter 13 payment.
+This includes costs like housing, utilities, food, and transportation.
+When filing, you’ll provide a detailed list of your income and expenses for the court to review.
+The court uses this information to decide how much of your disposable income can go toward repaying debts.

 2. The Type and Amount of Debt You Owe